namgang/grails323-input-issue/README.md

 * Click on its weight (the leftmost field, "9.9")
 * You now see the *show* view of the selected Ping

-From here you may do a number of experiments to update the Ping.
+From here you may do experiments to update the Ping.

 * Click the *Edit* button
 * Edit the *Weight* field to a new value